Syntax

 Income and balance sheet items are entered as positive values.
 Expenses are entered as negative values.
 This is how Francis presents actuals from your accounting system, so follow this convention to compare apples to apples.
 The practical effect: subtotals add rather than subtract.
 Gross profit looks like this:Fill right

 Write the formula logic once, then fill right to apply it to every future period.
 You don’t need to repeat the formula cell by cell.
 The same formula carries forward, and because references are relative, each period resolves against its own neighbors.
 It’s a small mechanic that most users come to rely on heavily once it’s part of their workflow.
 Fill right applies to rows.
 A calculation already uses one formula across every period by definition, so there is nothing to fill right.
 Override individual cells whenever you need to.
 To make a step change at a point in time, write a new formula in that period and fill right again.
 Everything from that period forward picks up the new logic, and the periods before it keep the old.
 Fill right works within the layer you’re in.
 Fill right in the actuals layer and the formula applies to all future periods of the actuals layer, so when you close a new month the formula is already in place.
 Fill right in the forecast layer and it applies to future forecast periods.
 To run the same formula across both layers, enter it in each layer and fill right in both.
 In the actuals layer, start from far enough back, because fill right only carries forward, as the name says.
-Begin at the earliest period you want the formula to cover, otherwise the periods to its left stay untouched.Formula paths
+Begin at the earliest period you want the formula to cover, otherwise the periods to its left stay untouched.Overriding imported actuals

 A row name alone is enough when it is unique in the model.
 When the same row name appears in multiple sheets, groups, or breakdowns, Francis qualifies the reference with a formula path.
 The path keeps every cell reference unique even when row names repeat across entities, dimensions, or sections.
 Two separators can appear in the path:- Sheet (